• Home

 • 3 garlic cloves minced

-• 1 pound shredded or cooked turkey use ground turkey if you don't have shredded
+• 1 pound shredded or cooked turkey or ground turkey

 • 1/2 cup sour cream